allure-framework/allure2/.github/ISSUE_TEMPLATE.md

 [//]: # (
 * e.g. detailed explanation, stacktraces, related issues, suggestions
-* how to fix, links for us to have context, eg. Stackoverflow, Gitter etc )
+* how to fix, links for us to have more context, eg. Stackoverflow, Gitter etc )